ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/60_conan.rst

    [imports]
       . , * -> C:/openpass @

-The ``requires`` field descibes what package with what version shall be installed.
+The ``requires`` field describes what package with what version shall be installed.
 It´s also possible to add more packages here or change the version.

 The ``generator`` field is used to add different generators to the process.